Do the job once and do it right with Stormseal

 Only accredited installers can order Stormseal film and a toolkit containing everything needed for correct installation.
 Instead of relying on ropes, sandbags and ‘Hail Mary’s to hold a tarp in place (and when that fails, returning repeatedly to replace the tarp), Stormseal installers do the job once and do it right.

-We inspect all Stormseal installations.
-Poor performance means loss of accreditation for the installer.
+At Stormseal, poor performance means loss of accreditation for the installer.
 By contrast, in Australia, when a tarpaulin (almost inevitably) performs poorly and requires replacement, the installer is rewarded with an additional make-safe fee from the insurer.
 Insurers pass these additional costs on to policy holders as higher premiums.
 Premiums also rise as claims escalate due to additional property damage caused by flapping, leaking tarps.

 Storm victims who suffer under tarps and customers hit with higher premiums are likely to seek a better alternative, i.e. an insurer who uses Stormseal to provide a superior customer experience and keep costs down.
 Our insistence on safety and cost-effective high quality is positively transforming the insurance repairs industry.